 Opensource Projects for Edge Computing

 This project aims at fostering open collaboration and application innovation at Edge computing, feasible for IoT and cloud-native applications to develop solutions for Edge and 5G.
-OpenNESS enables performance Edge platforms to onboard and manages network functions and applications with cloud-like agility across any kind of network.
+OpenNESS enables performance Edge platforms to onboard and manage network functions and applications with cloud-like agility across any kind of network.
 OpenNESS abstracts network complexity and makes applications migration easy from cloud to Edge.
-It is built using a modular, microservice-based architecture that laid the foundation for various activities like traffic steering, access termination, service registry, telemetry, service authentication, appliance discovery, and so on.
+It is built using a modular, microservice-based architecture that lays the foundation for various activities like traffic steering, access termination, service registry, telemetry, service authentication, appliance discovery, and so on.

 To know more about Intel OpenNESS project, visit https://www.openness.org/

 Akraino Edge Stack

 This is a well-known open-source Edge project under Linux Foundation (LF).
 Akraino Edge stack, launched in 2018.
 The main goal of Akraino is to create an opensource software stack that supports a high-availability cloud stack optimized for Edge computing applications.
 Akraino is an umbrella of several blueprints and we can choose any deployable blueprint based on our requirement.